equinor/appsec/docs/security-champion/6-merch.md

 ## Merch for belts

 Since we are launching a new belt system connected to the secure coding platform, we need fresh merch!
 Below is a list of what you can get at the different belt systems.
-The items will be shipped via mail unless you can pick it up in the building (Forus Øst).
+The items will be shipped via mail unless you can pick it up in the building (Stavanger Forus Øst).

 - ```White``` belt:
     - Your very own white lanyard decorated with placeholders for those hard-earned pins.